Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 python ocp_logtest.py --line-length=1024 --num-lines=300000 --rate 60000 --fixed-line

-To run log generator in Kubernetes we used Jobs.
+To run the log generator in Kubernetes we used Jobs.
 Each had the same definition as the one below.
-To forward 5,000 events we would run 5 of these Jobs in parallel (you need to change the name of the job).
+To forward 5,000 events we would run five of these Jobs in parallel (you need to change the name of the job).

 apiVersion: batch/v1